Meet the Macintosh!

 Data Migration on first run of a new Mac.

-process assumes that your old machine isn't truly ancient, that machine
+process assumes that your old machine isn't truly ancient, that the

-is operational, and that the old hard drive is fully functional.
+is operational, and that your old hard drive is fully functional.
 If

 current), continue Migration process.